makyo/writing/work/sawtooth/overclassification/overclassification.md

 "Uh, me?"

-"Yeah you.
-My tail hurts too much.
-It's just a book, don't worry."
+"Yeah, you."
+Dani laughed, "My tail hurts too much.
+I'm laying down and you're sitting.
+I'm older than you.
+Just because."

 -----

 "Okay.
 Fourteen seventy five."

-Dani had found a more comfortable spot on the beanbag, having laid out on her back with her tail resting between the folds of the cushion.
+Dani had found a few comfortable spots on the beanbag, alternating between stretching out on her front and laying out on her back with her tail resting between the folds of the cushion.
 "Right, hm.
 Back when I was a kid, my dad used to take all of us to church.
 The preacher was a kind old guy, but one day, he got it into his head that it was best to keep it in the town.

 "He saw us girls sitting in the front row and asked us all to come up on the stage.
 It was so embarrassing.
 He made us promise to God and the congregation that we weren't to be married to girls in other parishes.

-"Everyone laughed and laughed, *girls marrying,* they'd say. *Good joke, preacher.* But there I was, standing up there with my sisters, saying I'd never marry a girl from another town.
+"Everyone laughed and laughed. *Girls marrying,* they'd say. *Good joke, preacher.* But there I was, standing up there with my sisters, saying I'd never marry a girl from another town.
 All my hopes and--I'm no good at this, am I?"

 Amy laughed and slapped her paws down on the page.
 "No, you're good!
 You came up with that better than I thought you would'a.
 You just got all stiff at the end, is all."